Sd.Kfz. 10: Deployment and use

 For the Chemical Troops (Nebeltruppen) each decontamination battery (Entgiftungs-Batterie) was authorized six Sd.Kfz.
 10/1 and six Sd.Kfz.
 10/2.
 Eighteen Sd.Kfz.
 10/3 were held at the battalion level for issue to the batteries in lieu of their Sd.Kfz.
 10/2s if needed.
 If necessary they could be substituted for Sd.Kfz.
 11s of the appropriate type.
 When the decontamination units were authorized to be re-equipped with heavy rocket launchers in November 1941, seven Sd.Kfz.
 10/1s were used to tow the 28/32 cm Nebelwerfer 41 launchers and another was used by the platoon leader to tow an anti-tank gun.
 Similarly, decontamination units usually retained their Sd.Kfz.
 10/2s and used them just like the 10/1s after removing their special equipment.
 However, it seems that the 10/3s were turned in when the unit was reorganized.

+German troops of the 1.
+Gebirgs-Division mounting Flak-armed Sd.Kfz.
+10s in front of a former partisan HQ in Tuzla after the city's capture, shortly before Operation Kugelblitz in Yugoslavia.

 An early-war Army anti-aircraft company (Flugabwehr-Kompanie) was organized in three platoons with a total of eighteen Sd.Kfz.
 10/4s, twelve with guns and six carrying ammunition.
 When the four-barrel 2 cm Flakvierling 38 was fielded in 1941, each platoon had four Sd.Kfz.
 10/4s towing the guns and another for ammunition.
 Later, these companies were reorganized with a total of eight Sd.Kfz.
 10/4s carrying guns, two towing Flakvierlings and three carrying ammunition.
 These are just examples of some of the Army organizationsm which differed depending on the unit and the period.
 Sd.Kfz.
 10/5s were substituted for 10/4s on a one for one basis.
 Detailed records do not survive for the Luftwaffe light anti-aircraft units, but they appear to have been organized into batteries of nine or twelve guns.